 Samprakritik – the word itself defines that the ragas which share similar nature and swaras but different gaayan (styles of playing and singing), chalan (flow), vadi, samvadi, aaroh, avroh, nyasa swara, time are called Samprakritik Ragas.

 Kafi Thaat is known to be crowded with numerous similar ragas, so it is very important to pay attention to their pakads, otherwise one may inadvertently impinge upon them and thus may spoil the performance.
-Raga Bhimpalasi is a Poorvang Pradhan Raag and is expanded freely in all the three Octaves.
+Raag Bhimpalasi is a Poorvang Pradhan Raag and is expanded freely in all the three Octaves.

-In Hindustani Classical, Raga Dhanashree is much similar to this raga, the key difference is Dhanashree has Pancham as a Vadi Swar whereas Raga Bhimpalasi has Madhyam as a Vadi Swar which implies that Dhanashree is characterized by a dominant Pancham.
-When the accent is shifted off the Pancham and the Madhyam is advanced, the result is an avirbhava of Bhimpalasi and it is precisely this preponderance of the Madhyam (nyasa bahutva) that bestows on Bhimpalasi its allure.
+In Hindustani Classical, Raga Dhanashree is much similar to this raga, the key difference is Dhanashree has Pancham as a Vadi Swar whereas Raag Bhimpalasi has Madhyam as a Vadi Swar which implies that Dhanashree is characterized by a dominant Pancham.
+When the accent is shifted off the Pancham and the Madhyam is advanced, the result is an avirbhava of Raag Bhimpalasi and it is precisely this preponderance of the Madhyam (nyasa bahutva) that bestows on Bhimpalasi its allure.
 Some of the other similar ragas in Hindustani Music are Bageshree, Dhani, Patdeep, Hamsakinkini and Patdeepaki.

 In Carnatic Music, Karnataka Devagandhari is the most similar raga, falling with Melakarta 22 (Karaharapriya).
 Raga Abheri in Carnatic Music is believed to be a rough equivalent of Hindustani Raga Bhimpalasi.
 But as with most ragas, the treatment of the raga is very different in the systems.